Geology Field Camp: About & Cost

 Each summer, Idaho State Geosciences offers a five-week, 6-credit capstone course in field geology.
 Our camp is unique in that six or more of our field-oriented faculty participate as instructors.
 For continuity, our field camp director remains at camp for the entire 5 weeks.
 This broad faculty participation, in addition to the geologic diversity in central Idaho, allows our students to become confident, broadly-trained field geologists prepared either to pursue careers in the Earth Sciences or dive into research projects in graduate school.

 Our “basecamp” approach, which includes a full-time cook, reduces the need to drive long distances to our field sites, and ensures that we maximize our time, honing skills in field geology.
 Our camp also provides amenities such as bathrooms with showers, laundry facilities, and computers with wireless internet all at our outstanding field station--the Lost River Field Station near Mackay, ID.
+All meals are included.

 Throughout the course, emphasis is placed on developing an individual's ability to observe, record, and interpret field relationships.
 Accordingly, students prepare several complete geologic reports, including digital data and maps.
 Our students come from across the United States, and their diverse backgrounds contribute to the learning experience.